davidbstein/lifedash/README.md

 # lifedash
-A physical dashboard for everyday life
+A physical dashboard for everyday life.
+Requires a chron to run at some regular interval to update some data, but is otherwise completely static.
+Meant to run on a raspberry pi or equivalently cheap micromachine.

 ## setup